File No.: Case File # 19

 www.researchgate.net

 In reference to the tactical objects, or more specific the German tanks of the Herman Göring Fallschirmjäger Ausbildings- und Ersatz Regiment we note that on page 17, Dr. Ritchie is less sure: on the one hand he claims that they are armored fighting vehicles, on the other he concedes that they are 'impossible to identify'.
-Focusing on these objects (if these are moving can't of course not be discerned in a photograph) is also rather superfluous as it was only because of the 1949 annotations on the print that Dr. Ritchie's interest was drawn to this image.
+Focusing on these objects (if these are moving can't of course be discerned from a photograph) is also rather superfluous as it was only because of the 1949 annotations on the print that Dr. Ritchie's interest was drawn to this image.
 We might as well analyze any other object in the image.

 The above validation proves that imagery analysis is not an exact science (yet) and is often a matter of interpretation.
 Any input on our hypothesis is appreciated by this agency.